 The minimum proportion of the investments used to meet the environmental and/or social characteristics promoted by the financial product is 51%.
+The minimum proportion of sustainable investments of the financial product is 10%.

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.